-Costs are currently being determined.
-For CW CM, counties are asked to submit funding requests through the annual needs-based budget process to address costs associated with participating in CW CM activities.
+For Child Welfare Case Management (CW CM), costs are currently being determined.
+Counties are asked to submit funding requests through the annual needs-based budget process to address costs associated with participating in CW CM activities.

 Development and enhancements of county case management systems should be limited to only critical/mandatory changes.

 The commonwealth will share information with the counties about features and functions that are planned to be implemented with each release.
 The commonwealth will also notify counties about features and functions that are not anticipated to be implemented and share relevant information as it becomes available.